johansolve/chaincounter/README.md

 The chain counter is powered from the anchor windlass remote control connections:
 - **12V power supply**: Main power from windlass control system
-- **12V direction signal**: Signal voltage when anchor is being lowered (chain out)
+- **12V direction signal**: Signal voltage when anchor is being lowered (chain out), voltage divided to appropriate ESP32 input level using resistor chain
-- **Magnetic sensor**: Normally-ioeb magnetic proximity sensor mounted in base and magnet mounted on the rotating windlass component
+- **Magnetic sensor**: Normally-open magnetic proximity sensor mounted in base and magnet mounted on the rotating windlass component
 - **Shielded cable**: Used for sensor connection to minimize interference from the windlass motor's high-current drive circuits

 ## Architecture